-Fees related to our Trading Partner Fulfillment and Trading Partner Analytics solutions consist of two revenue sources: set-up fees and recurring monthly fees.
+Fees related to our fulfillment and analytics solutions consist of two revenue sources: set-up fees and recurring monthly fees.
 Set-up fees are specific for each connection a customer has with a trading partner and most of our customers have connections with numerous trading partners.
 Set-up fees are nonrefundable upfront fees that do not have standalone value to our customer and are not separable from the recurring monthly fees.
 All set-up fees and related costs are deferred and recognized ratably over the average life of the connection between the customer and the trading partner, which is approximately two years.
 We begin recognizing set-up fee revenue once the connection is established.
 Set-up fees for which connections have not yet been established are classified as long-term.
 We continue to evaluate the length of the amortization period as more experience is gained with cancellations and technology changes requested by our customers.
 It is possible that, in the future, the period over which such subscription set-up fees and costs are amortized may be adjusted.
 Any change in our estimate of the average connection life will affect our future results of operations.
+The recurring monthly fees are comprised of both fixed and transaction-based fees that are recognized as earned.